pc37utn/iipsrv-ansible/README.md

 5. `ansible-playbook sync.yml`
 6. go to http://images.example.org/iiif-image/test.tif

-If you'd prefer to test thing locally with [Vagrant] you should be able to simply:
+If you'd prefer to test things locally with [Vagrant] you should be able to simply:

 0. vagrant up
 1. go to http://192.168.33.12/